• Skip to primary navigation

 • Fitting Trickle Vents

-Trickle vent installation - In this simple to follow guide we show you how to fit trickle vents in doors and windows to help ventilation and avoid condensation, damp walls and ceilings
+Trickle vent installation - In this simple to follow guide we show you how to fit trickle vents to windows and doors to help ventilation and avoid condensation and damp

 • Fitting Double Glazing

-Windows - double glazing - How to fit double glazing units correctly, including removing window beads, fitting glass, window sills, end caps and fitting a window frame.
+Windows - double glazing - How to fit a double glazing window correctly, including removing beads, fitting glass, window sills, end caps and fitting a window frame.

 • Sash Window Draught Proofing

-Windows - draught proofing sash windows - How to draught proof your sash windows.
-Draught excluders for sash wondows.
-How to DIY draught sash windows using draught excluders, weather strips, secondry glazing, specialist draught proofing products
+Windows - draught proofing sash windows - How to DIY draught proof sash windows using draught excluders, weather strips, secondry glazing and specialist draught proofing products

 • How to Use a Chopping Knife to Chop Out Putty and Remove Glass from a Window

-Windows - removing glass and putty - Learn how to remove old putty and glass from a single pane window or sash window, clean everything up and then replace the glass and add new putty
+Windows - removing glass and putty - Learn how to remove and replace old glazing putty from a single window or sash window, clean everything and replace the glass and new putty

 • Sash Cord Replacement

-Windows - sash cord replacement - How to replace a sash cord or sash weights and restore beautiful old sash windows
+Windows - sash cord replacement - Learn all about how to replace a sash window cord or sash weights and restore beautiful old sash windows back to their former glory

 • DIY Guide to Preserving and Treating Wooden Windows